branaway/Japid/readme.txt

 * Version History:

+2011/12/19: V0.9.2.8:
+	1. new minor feature: added JapidController.isInvokedfromJapidView() for telling if the current action call is caused by `invoke tag in a Japid view.
 2011/12/18: V0.9.2.7: "play japid:regen" is required
 	1. new feature: added jsRoute in the JapidPlayAdapter to get the same effect as the jsRoute tag in Play 1.2.4.
 Suggested by Mike from Agile Consulting.
 2011/12/16: V0.9.2.6: "play japid:regen" is required